-- Adults 18 years and over: one injection of 0.5 mL
+- Adults and children 5 years and over: one injection of 0.5 mL

-Overdose is unlikely as your doctor or nurse gives you the injection and it is pre-packed in individual single-use syringes.
+Overdose is unlikely as your doctor or nurse gives you or your child the injection and it is pre-packed in individual single-use syringes.

 If you have any concerns, ask your doctor, nurse or pharmacist.